thomas-darling/gulp-translate/readme.md

   That being said, we actually _do_ have a really good way of handling such content - just specify the content once in either a JSON content file, or in a template, annotated with a `translate` attribute containing the options `id` and `export: true`.
 Then, reference it elsewhere by specifying the same `id` in the translate annotation for the elements or attributes in which it should be injected.
-  If you have a CMS system, you could even set up a task to copy the relevant content from there into the import file, before running the import task.
+  If you have a CMS system, you could even set up a task to copy the relevant content from there into the import file, before running the import task, or you can use the `missingContentHandler` import option to specify a custom function that locates the content.

 Enjoy, and please report any issues in the issue tracker :-)